sicaboy/laravel-mfa/README.md

 });
 ```

+### If Using Different Auth Objects
-If you use different `Auth` object, for example user auth and admin auth, you can apply following to enable MFA for admin pages.
+If you use different `Auth` objects, for example user auth and admin auth, you can apply following to enable MFA for admin pages.

 - Attach the middleware to your routes.